pritamfocal/document/Tutorials/inspection_portal.rst

 1. **Creating user**:
      - The User Screen displays user details associated with the specific client account currently logged in.
 It also provides the functionality to create new users to expand the workforce.
 There are two methods for creating a user:

-By Official Email ID – Creating a user with login credentials.
+- By Official Email ID : Creating a user with login credentials.
-One-Time User – Adding a user without login credentials, intended for temporary access.
+- One-Time User:  Adding a user without login credentials, intended for temporary access.

 .. raw:: html